 - 1- Produce all kinds of electrical and telephone cables of various sizes and varieties; - 2- Produce all kinds of electric and telephone wires of various sizes and varieties; - 3- Produce the wires necessary for the production of light bulbs; - 4- Produce light bulbs of all varieties and sizes after obtaining the necessary license from the Public Authority for Industry; - 5- Manufacture electrical transformers, switches and distribution panels after obtaining the necessary license from the Public Authority for Industry; - 6- Various manufacturing relating to power equipment and tools for industrial or household purposes after obtaining the necessary license from the Public Authority for Industry; - 7- Produce all kinds of aluminum chips and nylon covering rolls of various sizes and varieties after obtaining the necessary license from the Public Authority for Industry; - 8- Produce copper bars which are used in the production of electrical and telephone cables after obtaining the necessary license from the Public Authority for Industry; - 9- Trade in all kinds of these products; - 10- Import machinery, plant, equipment and tools necessary to achieve the Company's objectives; - 11- Import the raw materials for this industry; - 12- Invest the surplus funds in investment portfolios in order to serve the Company's objectives; - 13.
-Owning real estate and movables for the benefit of the Company.
+Owning real estate and movables for the benefit of the Company. - Owning stocks and shares in Kuwaiti or non-Kuwaiti shareholding companies and shares in Kuwaiti and non-Kuwaiti limited liability companies and participating in the establishment of, lending and managing of these companies and acting as guarantor for these companies. - 15- Managing its subsidiaries or participating in the management of other companies in which it contributes and providing the necessary support for them.

-The Parent Company may have interest or participate in any aspect in the entities which practice similar activities or which may assist it in the achievement of its objectives in Kuwait and abroad.
-The Parent Company may also purchase these entities or affiliate them therewith.
+The Parent Company may have interest or participate in any aspect in the authorities and companies which practice similar activities, or which may assist it in the achievement of its objectives in Kuwait and abroad.
+The Parent Company may also purchase these authorities and companies or affiliate them therewith.